-The Battle of Spioenkop was an attempt by British forces to relieve the Siege of Ladysmith, in which Boer forces had been surrounding the British in the town for around four months.
+Spioenkop Battlefield, also known as Spion Kop Battlefield, in South Africa was the site of a British defeat to the Boers during the Second Anglo-Boer War.
+The Battle of Spioenkop was an attempt by British forces to relieve the Siege of Ladysmith, in which Boer forces had been surrounding the British in the town for around 4 months.
 From 23 January 1900, the British tried in vain to free the town in a clash with Orange Free State and South African Republic forces.
 However, on 24 January, the British withdrew, having suffered significant casualties.

 The Anglo-Boer War Museum is one of the South Africa’s most comprehensive museums about the Second Anglo-Boer War.
 It is fittingly located in Bloemfontein, a vital location in the war as it was both the site of the Bloemfontein Conference of 1899, which served to fan the flames of war, and was also captured by the British commander Lord Roberts on 13 March 1900.

-The National Women’s Memorial in Bloemfontein, South Africa commemorates the 26,000 women and children who perished in concentration camps set up by the British during the Second Anglo-Boer War.
+The National Women’s Memorial in Bloemfontein in South Africa commemorates the 27,000 women and children who perished in concentration camps set up by the British during the Second Anglo-Boer War.

-The Ladysmith Siege Museum is dedicated to the four month siege of the town of Ladysmith, South Africa during the Second Anglo-Boer War.
-From 30 October 1899 to 29 February 1900, British forces were trapped in the town, the siege only ending when British relief forces arrived, including a young Winston Churchill.
+The Ladysmith Siege Museum is dedicated to the four month siege of the town of Ladysmith, South Africa, during the Second Anglo-Boer War.
+From 30 October 1899 to 29 February 1900, British forces were trapped in the town, with the siege only ending when British relief forces arrived, including a young Winston Churchill.
 By this time, starvation had set in and the British had suffered significant losses, many of them caused by disease.

-The Voortrekker Monument in Pretoria, South Africa commemorates the exodus of the Boers – Voortrekkers meaning pioneers – from the Cape Colony from 1835 and 1854.
+The Voortrekker Monument in Pretoria, South Africa, commemorates the exodus of the Boers – Voortrekkers meaning pioneers – from the Cape Colony from 1835 and 1854.
 Sparked by the British abolition of slavery in all their colonies in 1834, this “Great Trek” resulted in the creation of several republics and laid the foundations for the modern layout of South Africa.
 The monument is comprised of a vast granite structure surrounded by 64 ox-wagons and is flanked by numerous statues of historic figures such as Boer leader, Piet Retief.

 Majuba Hill was the final battlefield of the First Anglo-Boer War.
 Sometimes known as the Transvaal War, the First Anglo-Boer War was an approximately year-long conflict in which the Boers rejected British annexation of the Transvaal region of South Africa.
 Approximately 400 British soldiers had occupied Majuba Hill in early 1881.
 On 27 February 1881 at the Boers defeated the British in battle, effectively ending the war.
 Colley himself had been killed together with almost half of the force.

-The Geelbecks River Blockhouse is a very typical, easily reachable and well preserved example of the blockhouse fortifications erected by British forces during the Anglo Boer War between 1899-1902.
+The Geelbecks River Blockhouse is a very typical, easily reachable and well-preserved example of the blockhouse fortifications erected by British forces during the Anglo Boer War between 1899-1902.
 These were strongpoints in their defences of the colony borders and strategically important locations like railway bridges, as in this case.